Take-Home Pay Calculator

 Gross Pay vs. Net Pay

 Gross pay is your total earnings before any deductions.
 If you earn $80,000 annually, that's your gross salary.
-Net pay is what remains after:
+Net pay is what remains after federal and state taxes, FICA, and pre-tax deductions.

 Understanding FICA Taxes